INSTITUTE OF LANGUAGE STUDIES AND APPLIED SOCIAL SCIENCES

 4 European Literature

-Discipline Specific Minor 4 English Language Teaching and Literature
+Discipline-specific Minor 4 English Language Teaching and Literature

-Research Project in Major Specific (OR)
+Research Project in Major Specific 6 Research Project in ELL – Foundation Phase

-Translation: Theory and Practice
+Major 4 Translation: Theory and Practice

-Critical Thinking and Problem - Solving Skills
+Skills Enhancement 2 Critical Thinking and Problem Solving Skills

 Course Group Credits Course Title

-Research Project in Major Specific (OR)
+Research Project in Major Discipline 12 Research Dissertation

-On-the-Job Training (OR)
+On-the-Job Training 12 Fieldwork Practicum

 B.A.
 (ELL) (NEP) : Career Scope